biotope/biotope-element/README.md

 ```

 ## Polyfills
-### Array.prototype.find
-As we want to keep biotope element slim.
-We are not shipping polyfills for legacy browsers.
-Biotope element leverages the `Array.prototype.find` function.
-Which is not supported by older browsers.
-To use biotope element there, please take care of loading an appropriate polyfill

 ### Webcomponents
 Webcomponents are not supported by all browsers.
 Even the newest browsers have not integrated the